What is Assign AI?

 - Improves patient safety by speeding up triage decisions, helping requests that need clinician input get reviewed quicker

 - Can improve the accuracy of the initial triage because it's learned how to triage from GPs

 - Reduces the clinical risk placed on receptionists when triaging by providing suggestions

-What should I do if I see suggestion from Assign AI?
+What should I do if I disagree with a suggestion from Assign AI?

-- If a request needs clinical input and Assign AI got it wrong, you should assign the request to a clinician.
+- If a request needs clinical input and Assign AI said it didn't (false negative), you should assign the request to a clinician.
 This is the only way PATCHS will learn from its mistakes.

-- If you're a clinician and you have been assigned a request that doesn't need clinical input, you should make that clear when you answer the 'Who is most appropriate to resolve this?' question when making a triage decision by not selecting 'Me'.
+- If you're a clinician and you have been assigned a request that doesn't need clinical input (false positive), you should make that clear when you answer the 'Who is most appropriate to resolve this?' question when making a triage decision by not selecting 'Me'.